Russian attacks on civilians in the Russo-Ukrainian war (2022–present): Kryvyi Rih missile strikes

-Russian missiles struck residential buildings in the southern central city of Kryvyi Rih, Ukrainian president Volodymyr Zelenskyy's hometown, several times.
+Russian missiles struck residential buildings in the southern central city of Kryvyi Rih, Ukrainian President Volodymyr Zelenskyy's hometown, several times.
 On 13 June 2023, Russian cruise missiles struck an apartment block and civilian warehouses in Kryvyi Rih, killing thirteen people.
 On 31 July 2023, a Russian missile struck an apartment block in Kryvyi Rih, killing at least six civilians, including a 10-year-old girl and her mother.

-On 28 August 2024, local authorities said that Kryvyi Rih was struck by a Russian missile which hit civilian infrastructure.
+On 28 August 2024, local authorities said that Kryvyi Rih was struck by a Russian missile, which hit civilian infrastructure.
 Eight people were reported to have been wounded by the attack.
 As it was struck, Kryvyi Rih was observing an official day of mourning for an attack the previous day that had killed four civilians in a hotel.

 On 28 October 2024, a Russian missile struck a residential building in Kryvyi Rih, killing one person and wounding at least 11.

 On 6 December 2024, two people were killed by a Russian missile strike on an administrative building.
 Emergency services added that residential houses had also been damaged and 19 people, including a child, had been injured in the attack.

 On 12 March 2025, Dnipropetrovsk regional governor Serhiy Lysak said that a Russian missile attack killed a woman and injured at least nine others, the attack also damaging several buildings, including an educational facility and high-rise apartments.

 On 2 April 2025, Ukrainska Pravda reported that Russia had struck Kryvyi Rih with a ballistic missile.
-The attack damaged multi-storey residential buildings, a gym, and an administrative building.
+The attack damaged multi-story residential buildings, a gym, and an administrative building.
 According to the local military administration, four people were killed and 14 were injured, including two children.

 On 4 April 2025, Russia struck a dense residential area with a missile, spraying shrapnel which also hit a playground.
 The attack killed 20 people, 11 adults and nine children, and dozens of people were injured.
 According to Reuters, the strike, described as one of the deadliest attacks on civilians in months, jeopardised the US's push for a ceasefire in the war.
 The United Nations called the strike Russia's deadliest attack on Ukrainian children in the three years since the invasion started.

+In January 2026, the head of the Kryvyi Rih Defense Council, Oleksandr Vilkul, said that a combined Russian missile and drone attack had struck a residential area, injuring 17 people, including three children and eight women.

+On 30 July 2026, Ukrainian officials said that a Russian missile attack destroyed a residential house in Radushne, killing five members of the same family, both parents and three of their children, while two children survived and were pulled from the rubble.
+A total of two homes were reported destroyed in the attack, with eight people also being injured, including an 84-year-old woman.